AIModCon/modcon-hpc/README.md

-# Mistral Environment Setup on Scratch
+# Mistral Environment Setup on Linux

 This README sets up a Python environment for running Mistral models on a Linux filesystem.
 The Perlmutter scratch is chosen to do the installation.